kintohub/kintohub-docs/docs/kintoblocks.md

 3. Click on **Check for New Commits** button.

-   { Add GIF video of clicking on Check for New Commits button and new build generated }
+   { TODO : Add GIF video of clicking on Check for New Commits button and new build generated }

 A new build with last commits made in the repository will be generated.
 The status of the new build will be displayed in the **Recent Builds section**.
 If there are no new commits in the repository, a new build will not be generated.